joolstorrentecalo/gitlab-foss/doc/user/project/repository/mirror/troubleshooting.md

 stage: Create
 group: Source Code
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Troubleshooting problems with repository mirroring for GitLab projects."
 ---

 # Troubleshooting repository mirroring